- Viewing Profile: Reputation: Gilj

 Just like the name suggests, raw DPS and not much else.

 Sacrifices a bit of DPS in exchange for getting constant vigor and Backpack Regenerator, plus a bit of extra health and boon duration.
-You don't actually lose that much damage due to the extra might stacks you get from the extra boon duration, so this is the variant I prefer.
+You don't actually lose that much damage due to the extra might stacks you get from the extra boon duration; this is the variant I ran before the May patch.

 You don't actually get as much might from HGH as you'd think (more on this below) but it does enable you to take elxiris, if that's what you prefer.
 It's an option regardless.